cliu-/scaling_pg/README.md

 The above schema shows a simplified multi-tenant website.
 Every tenant has some ```acl```s and many ```item```s, each ```item``` is with reference to one ```acl```.

-Now, let's say we have to handle more than 500 writing-intensive queries per second on this database.
+Now, let's say we have to handle more than 500 writing queries per second on this database.
 We tried to [scale up](#sharding) PostgreSQL server, and tune SQL queries and PostgreSQL configuration, but still can not acheive the target.
 We have to scale out the PostgreSQL database with sharding strategy.

 Because of multi-tenant model, we can know that most of queries to postgres are merely for a particular tenant; queries joining between two or more tenants would seldom happen.